Prototype

 A prototype is an early sample, model, or release of a product built to test a concept or process.
 It is a term used in a variety of contexts, including semantics, design, electronics, and software programming.
 A prototype is generally used to evaluate a new design to enhance precision by system analysts and users.
 Prototyping serves to provide specifications for a real, working system rather than a theoretical one.
+Physical prototyping has a long history, and paper prototyping and virtual prototyping now extensively complement it.
 In some design workflow models, creating a prototype (a process sometimes called materialization) is the step between the formalization and the evaluation of an idea.